Yunfeng Capital: Background

 Yunfeng Capital was founded in 2010 by Jack Ma and David Yu.
 'Yunfeng' is the result of combining the Chinese first names of Jack (Yun) Ma and David (Feng) Yu.
+Ma currently owns 40% of Yunfeng Capital although the firm has issued a statement that states "is not involved in the decision-making or operation".

 The firm focuses on early and growth stage investments in companies from various sectors such as technology, healthcare, financial services and media.
 In addition, it provides consultation and advisory services to its selected portfolio companies.